What is Sustainability?

 BBC Dietary Carbon Calculator

 Ever wondered how your diet impacts on the planet?
-This nifty BBC carbon calculator will tell you how the growth, production and transportation of individual foods impact the planet and how other foods compare (from equivalent energy examples to water usage)!
+This calculator will tell you how the growth, production and transportation of different foods impact the planet.
+It will also show you a comparison with other foods (from equivalent energy examples to water usage)!

 Intrigued?
 Click here to find out more!